-Black Coffee has acquired buys stake in SA’s largest and oldest independent music label, Gallo Music Investments.
+Black Coffee has acquired a stake in SA’s largest and oldest independent music label, Gallo Music Investments.

 According to Tshisalive, Black Coffee and Galo Music have announced about the investment in a joint statement on Wednesday afternoon.